kbroman/blog/content/post/2012-06-22-practicing-talks.md

 First, he says

-<blockquote>When I started writing my book, I knew that authors generally make more money from speaking than they do from royalties, so I wanted my talks on the Information Diet to be great.</blockquote>
+> When I started writing my book, I knew that authors generally make more money from speaking than they do from royalties, so I wanted my talks on the Information Diet to be great.

 I probably should have stopped there, since we clearly have completely different goals.
 He wrote a book and is giving talks in order to make money?